Global hyperbolicity and manifold topology from the Lorentzian distance: Lorentzian distance function

-\begin{theorem} Let $(M,g)$ be a smooth spacetime.
+\begin{theorem} Let $(M,g)$ be a regular spacetime.
 It is globally hyperbolic if and only if it is a future $d$-distinguishing or past $d$-distinguishing Lorentzian metric space.
-Moreover, in this case the Lorentzian metric space causal order coincides with $J$ and the Lorentzian metric space topology $T$ coincides with the manifold topology. \end{theorem}
+Moreover, in this case the Lorentzian metric space topology coincides with the manifold topology and $\tilde J=J$.\\ \end{theorem}

 It is equivalent to ask that $(M,g)$ is a `future or past distinguishing' spacetime and $(M,d)$ is a Lorentzian metric space.

 This is an improvement of Thm.\ \ref{refpo} because $d$-reflectivity improves the weak $d$-distinction property implicit in the definition of Lorentzian metric space to $d$-distinction.